 Section A: Introduction

-This document served as the business requirement and system specification for enhancements to comply to Bank Negara Malaysia (BNM) security requirements in KFH Online.
+This document served as basic/high level business requirement and system specification for KFH Online new enhancement.
+This new enhancement is to implement “Panic Button” or known as kill switch function in KFH Online system in order to comply with Bank Negara Malaysia (BNM) requirement to curb online fraud/scam, pursuant to YAB PM announcement in Budget 2023.

 All screen designs provided in this document are samples and only illustration purpose for easy understanding.
 The screen designs are not final.